weirongtian/Fintech-BootCamp-Homework/Homework_1_CaseStudy.md

 ### What technologies would this additional product or service utilize?
+It needs algorithms designed by financial advisors to automatically allocate the portfolio

 ### Why are these technologies appropriate for your solution?
+Robo-advisors or robo-advisers are a class of financial adviser that provide financial advice or investment management online with moderate to minimal human intervention.They provide digital financial advice based on mathematical rules or algorithms.
+These algorithms are designed by financial advisors, investment managers and data scientists, and coded in software by programmers.
+These algorithms are executed by software and do not require a human advisor to impart financial advice to a client.
+The software utilizes its algorithms to automatically allocate, manage and optimize clients' assets for either short-run or long-run investment.

 #### Referrences
 [1]https://www.apple.com/apple-pay/